 Use of proceeds We intend to use the net proceeds from this offering for the clinical development of istaroxime in cardiogenic shock and for working capital and general corporate purposes.
-See "Use of Proceeds" on page 60 of this prospectus.

-Lock-up restrictions We, each of our directors and officers, and certain of our affiliated stockholders are subject to certain lock-up restrictions as identified in the section titled "Underwriting."

-Risk factors You should read the section entitled "Risk Factors" beginning on page 10 and the documents incorporated by reference in this prospectus for a discussion of factors to consider carefully before deciding to invest in our securities under the symbol "WINT".
+See " Use of Proceeds " on page 60 of this prospectus.
+Lock-up restrictions We, each of our directors and officers, and certain of our affiliated stockholders are subject to certain lock-up restrictions as identified in the section titled " Underwriting ."
+Risk factors You should read the section entitled " Risk Factors " beginning on page 10 and the documents incorporated by reference in this prospectus for a discussion of factors to consider carefully before deciding to invest in our securities.
+Nasdaq Capital Market symbol Our shares of common stock are traded on The Nasdaq Capital Market under the symbol "WINT".
 There is no established public trading market for the warrants, and we do not expect a market to develop.
 We do not intend to apply for listing of the warrants on any securities exchange or other nationally recognized trading system.
 Without an active trading market, the liquidity of the warrants will be limited.
+Transfer Agent and Registrar Continental Stock Transfer and Trust Company The number of shares of our common stock to be outstanding after this offering is based on 909,013 shares of common stock outstanding as of March 31, 2023, assumes no exercise of any warrants offered hereby, and excludes: